AlexanderThaller/prometheus_exporter/README.md

 [![crates.io](https://img.shields.io/crates/v/prometheus_exporter.svg)](https://crates.io/crates/prometheus_exporter)
 [![docs.rs](https://docs.rs/prometheus_exporter/badge.svg)](https://docs.rs/prometheus_exporter)

-Helper libary to export prometheus metrics using hyper.
+Helper libary to export prometheus metrics using tiny-http.
 It's intended to help writing prometheus exporters without the need to setup and maintain a http webserver.
 If the program also uses a http server for other purposes this package is probably not the best way and [rust-prometheus](https://github.com/pingcap/rust-prometheus) should be used